Old world gnome wood carving

 • Split and carve the shoes (photos 35-38) on the gnome wood carving.

-Shaping ears of wood gnome35.
+Shaping ears on wood carved gnome35.
 Shaping the ears

 Refine the ears and hair of the gnome wood carving